 For an Upload Image question they tap on “Take Picture” which opens the image library on their phone.
 They can upload one or more images as their answer:

-If you enabled the option to Skip or go back to Previous questions in the Settings Tab, those options to do so will appear at the bottom of their screen as well.
+If you have enabled the option to Skip or go back to Previous questions in the Settings Tab, those options to do so will appear at the bottom of their screen as well.

 Step 3: The User Taps “Finish” To Submit Their Answers